DimitrisToumpas/360IEETour/README.md

 ##Limitations

 GitHub Pages does not support Gzip headers properly.
-You have two options:

 Use Uncompressed Files